yeasy/openstack-tool/README.md

 ##ovs_mon
 This script can monitor multiple OpenvSwitch rules by filtering useful ones and reformat them.
 It even support colorful output!
 Just put it in your local PATH such as /usr/local/bin/.
+A more powerful tool is [easyOVS] (https://github.com/yeasy/easyOVS).

 The original way to observe the rules in a switch (e.g., s1) is using ovs-ofctl, while it's hard to explore when there're lots of rules
 ```